Tigers finish as runner-up team in SOC meet; Lady Tigers take third

-Hoping for a sixth straight Southern Ohio Conference title, the Waverly Tigers worked to make it a fierce competition with the Northwest Mohawks when the league meet came to Waverly on Oct.
+Hoping for a sixth straight Southern Ohio Conference title, the Waverly Tigers worked to make it a fierce competition with the Northwest Mohawks when the league meet came to Waverly's home course at Bristol Park on Oct.
 12.

 But like other meets this season, the Mohawks remained a step ahead.
 Northwest ended up winning the title, the first since the 1985 season, with a team score of 25 points.
 That pushed the hosting Tigers into second with 30 points.